sunlaito/XmonCoupler/README.md

 # XmonCoupler
-Codes for the tunable Xmon coupler
+Codes for deriving the eigenstates and eigenenergies of the tunable Xmon coupler